 3-month-old-wake-windows

-The 3-month-old wake windows length can vary.
+The length of the 3-month-old wake window can vary.
 Some babies may only need an hour of wake time, while others can stay awake for longer.
 The key is to find the right balance for your baby, adjusting based on signs of tiredness or engagement.

 Why Wake Windows Matter for 3-Month-Olds

-Managing your 3-month-old wake windows is crucial for your baby’s overall wellbeing.
+Managing your 3-month-old’s wake windows is crucial for your baby’s well-being.
 Proper wake time supports growth and prevents the frustration of missed sleep.
-It helps establish a predictable routine that both you and your baby can rely on.
+It helps establish a predictable routine you and your baby can rely on.

 For helpful tips and expert advice on getting your baby to sleep comfortably in a bassinet, read our comprehensive guide on How to Get Baby to Sleep in Bassinet: A Complete Guide for Parents.”